Where can I watch Discovery Channel programming in Canada in 2025?

 However, starting in 2025, there will be a big change in how Canadians, and much of the rest of the world, will get WWE programming.

-Effective January 1, 2025, the only place that Canadians will be able to access all televised WWE programming will be the Netflix streaming service.
+Effective January 1, 2025, the only place that Canadians will be able to access all televised WWE programming will be via the Netflix streaming service.
 If you're in Canada and you want to watch Monday Night Raw or Friday Night SmackDown in a way authorized by WWE, you will have to watch it through Netflix.
 Netflix will also be the primary, if not exclusive, Canadian home of WWE's premium live events like WrestleMania, the Royal Rumble, and SummerSlam, as we explain below.

 The only WWE in-ring programs available on traditional (non-streaming) TV in Canada will be those also available on American broadcast networks like NXT on The CW and the quarterly Saturday Night's Main Event specials on NBC — and these should all be available on Netflix as well.
+A few WWE documentary and reality-competition programs will also air on the A&E cable channel in both the U.S. and Canada.

 On January 23, 2024, WWE announced a multi-year partnership with Netflix.
 The headline that many focused on was WWE bringing its flagship weekly series, Monday Night Raw, exclusively to Netflix as existing agreements expire — with the deal taking effect in January 2025 in the United States, Canada, and a few other countries.